melnik10/melnikov/cv.md

 * melnik10#1735 (Discrod)

 ### 2. About myself:
 My firstname is Vladislav.
 I live in Kaliningrad.
-I'm a frontend developer at [Selsup](selsup.ru)!
+I'm a frontend developer at [Selsup](https://selsup.ru)

 ### 3. Skills:
 * HTML